AlfBerht/AlfBerht/README.md

 <div>
  Hi!
 I’m a 3D World Artist who loves creating immersive environments with mood, story, and atmosphere — specializing in environment creation, level design, and worldbuilding systems using Unreal Engine.<br /><br />
  Thanks to my background in architecture and graphic design, I combine structure and creativity in my work.
-I enjoy building realistic scenes that feel alive — with thoughtful lighting, materials, and small details that help tell a story.<br />
- I work with tools like Unreal Engine, Maya, ZBrush, Substance, and others to model, texture, animate, and polish game-ready environments.
-I especially enjoy scenes that make you feel something.<br />
- Outside of work, I get inspired by books, traditional art, and story-driven games like The Witcher, Life is Strange, and Final Fantasy, The Last of Us.
+I enjoy building realistic scenes that feel alive — with thoughtful lighting, materials, and small details that help tell a story.I work with tools like Unreal Engine, Maya, ZBrush, Substance Painter, Substance Designer and others to model, texture, animate, and polish game-ready environments.
+I especially enjoy scenes that make you feel something.Outside of work, I get inspired by books, traditional art, and story-driven games like The Witcher, Life is Strange, and Final Fantasy, The Last of Us.
 These kinds of stories help shape how I approach my own creative projects.<br /><br />
  I'm always happy to connect, collaborate, and explore new opportunities.
 Let’s create something memorable together!

  ---